-Drug Crime Attorney in Punta Gorda
+Arrested for a Drug Crime in Punta Gorda?

 In 1970, Congress passed the Controlled Substances Act as a means of discouraging crimes involving dangerous and illegal drugs.
 This act lists the majority of illegal substances under five different Schedules according to their level of danger and potential for abuse, with Schedule I being the worst.

 Since this act was passed, state legislatures have modeled it and provide lists of illegal substances, as well as related crimes and their penalties.
 The state of Florida has listed these substances in § 893.13, Fla.
 Stat.
 (2012), and the penalties can be found in § 775.082 and § 775.083.

 There are numerous kinds of drug crimes that can be committed which are punishable under the Florida Statutes.
 Ones that suggest a contribution to the nation's drug problem are treated especially harsh.